 - they are full of fibre (make sure you eat the skin as it contains a lot of the fibre), which is really important to help you poop regularly, and I can’t begin to tell you how important that is!

-- they are full of really important vitamins and minerals (if you want to know which ones, look it up) and things called phytonutrients, which are powerful plant nutrients which can reduce inflammation in our bodies (trust me, this is helpful), they are protective against nasty diseases (like heart disease and diabetes), slow down the ageing process (I need this daily) and can reduce your risk of cancer (we all need this type of protection)
+- they are full of really important vitamins and minerals (if you want to know which ones, look it up) and things called phytonutrients, which are powerful plant nutrients which can reduce inflammation in your body (trust me, this is helpful), they are protective against nasty diseases (like heart disease and diabetes), slow down the ageing process (super-important) and can reduce your risk of cancer (we all need this type of protection)

-- eating them can stop you from becoming pear-shaped!
+- best of all, eating them can stop you from becoming pear-shaped!
 Okay, maybe I made this one up, but I could provide you with a convincing argument that it is true 🙂

 p.s. if time poor, leave out the roasted beetroot and sweet potato and make this salad just with the pears, rocket, feta and seeds – you could even add some walnuts too.
-This variation is also deeeelicious!
+This variation is also amazingly delicious.
+Who ever said salads are boring?